s7m0n/dnsupdater/README.md

 \# status_file_path = "/home/user/cache/dnsupdater"

+\# optional server to use for updating - default update.spdyn.de
+\# server = "your.server.url"

 # limitations
 uses ipv6 address from local interface only (ipv4 was not in focus and might come later)